 Joe Washington and OU would come off that loss against Kansas in Norman to beat Missouri in Columbia to seal another Big 12 title and set the team on it’s National Championship year.
 It was Little Joe making two fantastic runs late in that game to win it.
 His touchdown run and a following 2-point conversion go down in OU history as two of the most impactful runs in Sooner history.
 Washington never won the Heisman Trophy but that is alright.
 Those that were in a stadium when he played didn’t need a Heisman to know who was the best player they were going to watch that day.

 Billy Sims most impactful run could have been his fumbling one against Nebraska in the 1978 regular season game in Lincoln.
 That fumble cost OU a National Title.
 But the effort he put into that run gave Sooner fans a way out not to lambast the Heisman winner on that day, as Sims was the man in his days playing for the Big Red of the South.
 As talented as the man that would come after him twenty or so years later (Adrian Peterson), Sims running style was of power, moves, and pure speed.
 Unlike Little Joe Washington who was the extreme “cutter”, Sims was a bigger back with more speed.
 Once Sims broke the line of scrimmage, he was gone.
-He also had a way of moving his legs in un-natural ways to avoid hits once he was past the defensive linemen.
+He also had a way of moving his legs in UN-natural ways to avoid hits once he was past the defensive linemen.
 Avoiding contact when needed or using his power to run over someone, Sims excelled in his position.

 It would be easy for me to defer and say Washington and Sims were equally great runners at OU and to choose one over the other would be impossible.
-Yes, but the final factor in choosing, comes down to those two plays Washington make in Columbia that short afternoon in 1975.
-Joe made the plays, got OU over the hump on that bad grass at Faurot Field, and allowed the Sooners in win back-to-back National Titles.
+Yes, but the final factor in choosing, comes down to those two plays Washington made in Columbia that short afternoon in 1975.
+Joe made the plays, got OU over the hump on that bad grass at Faurot Field, and allowed the Sooners to win back-to-back National Titles.
 Sims, the natural, fumbled against Nebraska on that Memorial Stadium turf in Lincoln.
 Small picky differences, but that is the way I see it.

 Little Joe Washington was the greatest Sooner running back I ever saw.
 Billy Sims is a close second.